thorek1/MacroModelling.jl/paper.md

 # Summary

 `MacroModelling.jl` is a Julia [@Bezanson:2012] package for developing and solving dynamic stochastic general equilibrium (DSGE) models.
+These kind of models are typicaly used to decsribe the behaviour of a macroeconomy and are particularly suited for counterfactual analysis (economic policy evaluation) and exploring/quantifying specific mechanisms (academic research).
+These models are difficult to work with because they consist of a nonlinear system of equations describing a stochastic control problem.

-Its goal is to reduce coding time and speed up model development by providing functions for creating, calibrating, simulating, and estimating discrete-time DSGE models.
-The package includes several pre-defined models from prominent economic papers, providing an immediate starting point for economic researchers and students.
+The goal of this package is to reduce coding time and speed up model development by providing functions for creating, calibrating, simulating, and estimating discrete-time DSGE models.
+The package includes several pre-defined models from prominent economic papers, providing an immediate starting point for policy makers, economic researchers, and students.

 The package can parse a model written with user-friendly syntax, solve the model knowing only the model equations and parameter values, calculate first, second, and third-order perturbation solutions  [@villemot2011solving; @levintal2017fifth] using symbolic and automatic differentiation.
 It can also calibrate parameters, match model moments, and estimate the model on data using the Kalman filter [@durbin2012time].
 The package is designed to be user-friendly and efficient, enabling users to generate outputs or change parameters rapidly once the functions are compiled and the non-stochastic steady state has been found.